pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 	<figcaption><strong>Figure 7: Porosity distribution from pore size bins.</strong></figcaption>
 </figure>

-This porosity calculated for each bin image helps to understand the nature of the porosity distribution in the reef.
+This porosity calculated for each bin image helps to understand the nature of the porosity distribution in the carbonate reservoir.

 * There is more porosity contribution from very small pores than from medium sized pores.
 The overall porosity from small to medium size pores is 5.6 percent, which is in line with the core plug measured porosity of 7.8 percent.
 * Over half of the porosity is associated with larger pores and vugs.

-This reveals that porosity in the Pasca A reef is not a straightforward property to characterise, but there is evidence that the average porosity might be higher than that calculated from logs on the flanks of the reef.
-It should be noted that the poor core recovery, drilling breaks and loss of circulation during drilling are consistent with a porosity model that also includes some porosity contribution from very large dissolution features.
+This reveals that porosity in carbonates is not a straightforward property to characterise, and there is evidence that the average porosity in a carbonate reservoir may be higher than that indicated from wireline log and core measurements alone.
+Where data indicates poor core recovery, drilling breaks and loss of circulation during drilling, these are signs that are consistent with a porosity model that also includes some porosity contribution from very large dissolution features.

 ## Conclusions

-A visual technique has been used to estimate porosity in the Pasca A reef.
+A visual technique has been used to estimate porosity from a core photograph.
 The technique combines digital photographs of the core surface with image processing algorithms to calculate the porosity.
 The technique is also able to distinguish between different types of porosity, and the relative contribution from each.

 The technique is non-destructive, cheap and fast.
 By examining the original core and using this simple first principles approach, a case can be made to support the use of more sophisticated techniques to image the core porosity in three dimensions.
-Doing so will help to understand the geological processes that were present post-deposition, and help understand the upside potential for porosity in the field.
+Doing so will help to understand the geological processes that were present post-deposition, and help understand the upside potential for porosity in a field.